31 Cheap Workshop Updates for the Ultimate DIY Space

 Air Tool Accessory Storage

 After years of digging through piles of stuff on my workbench for the air compressor accessory I needed, I had this idea.
 I simply drilled 7/16- in. holes on the underside of my workbench top and threaded in a few 1/4-in.
 NPT male couplings with quick-connect couplers.
 A wrench and some upward pressure are all it took to screw the couplings into the wood.
 Now I just snap my accessories onto the couplers when I’m not using them. — Donnie Dressler.
-These are the best tools for automotive work.
+Air tools are the best tools for working on your car.